WHEN THE TEXTILE TRADER AND SLAVE RAIDER...

 -- Abidjan archives

-Today they are indistinguishable from other Senufo, but they are remembered for a "curious" Islam that brings them closer to the conquerors and separates them from their animist slaves.
+Now indistinguishable from other Senufo, they are remembered for a "curious" Islam that brought them closer to the conquerors and separated them from their animist slaves.

 # # #